ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 - `delta` may be more negative than the value of `base`.
 - `index` may be larger than the size of the container it is used to index into.

-## Underflow Is Farther Away From Common Numbers
+### Signed Underflow Is Farther Away From Common Numbers

 With signed integers we have a larger margin from commonly used values to the underflow edge [(25)](https://graphitemaster.github.io/aau/), [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned). [(75)](https://youtu.be/82jVpEmAEV4?t=3712).
 Signed values are well-behaved around zero, a common value [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc).